Early signs of Autism Spectrum Disorder

 Child with ASD obsessively lining up cars

-The early signs and symptoms of ASD,including gastrointestinal problems, tantrums, and other adverse behaviours vary widely.
+The early signs and Autism symptoms, including gastrointestinal problems, tantrums, and other adverse behaviours vary widely.
 Some children with ASD have mild symptoms and impairments, whilst others have severe gut and behavioural issues.
-If you suspect that your child has ASD, make an appointment with achild psychologist at BNC, or call reception for further advice.

 Below is a list of some of the symptoms of ASD, albeit not exhaustive.